Libby Purves

 Elizabeth Mary Purves, (born 2 February 1950) is a British radio presenter, journalist and author.

 Early life and career

-Born in London, a diplomat's daughter, Purves was raised in her mother's Catholic faith and educated at convent schools in Israel, Bangkok, South Africa and France, and at Beechwood Sacred Heart School, Royal Tunbridge Wells.
+Born in London, a diplomat's daughter, Purves was raised in her mother's Catholic faith and educated at convent schools in Israel, Thailand, South Africa and France, and at Beechwood Sacred Heart School, Royal Tunbridge Wells.

-Purves won a scholarship to St Anne's College, Oxford, where she was awarded a first class degree in English.
+Purves won a scholarship to St Anne's College, Oxford, where she was awarded a first-class degree in English.
 She was elected Librarian of the Oxford Union.
 In 1971, she joined the BBC as a studio manager.
 By the mid-1970s she was a regular presenter on BBC Radio Oxford where she could be frequently heard on the station's early morning shows.
 In 1976, she joined the BBC Radio 4's Today programme as a reporter and became the programme's first woman presenter, alongside Brian Redhead and John Timpson, two years later.

 In 1983 she was editor of Tatler magazine for six months.